-After seeing in \S\ref{sec:Clustering} the repeated behavior on several granularity levels, we were curious whether we could receive the same behavior on a larger granularity level - models starting from different pre-trained RoBERTa models, and fine-tuned on the same datasets.
-In this experiment, we employ two pre-trained RoBERTa models, the original RoBERTa-base and the re-implementation of RoBERTa-base created by \citet{yanai_roberta}.
-We fine-tune each one on the same datasets, from the General family.
-Results show that the models get clustered according to the pre-trained model they were created from, regardless to the fine-tuning they went through.
-This might arise from the low distances moved from the initialization, pre-training changes the model's weights much more than fine-tuning.
-Therefore, since we start from different pre-trained models, the resulted fine-tuned models are more similar to the pre-trained model they started from.
+After seeing in \S\ref{sec:Clustering} the repeated behavior on several granularity levels, we were curious whether we could receive the same behavior on a larger granularity level - models starting from different pretrained RoBERTa models, and finetuned on the same datasets.
+In this experiment, we employ two pretrained RoBERTa models, the original RoBERTa-base and the re-implementation of RoBERTa-base created by \citet{yanai_roberta}.
+We finetune each one on the same datasets, from the General family.
+Results show that the models get clustered according to the pretrained model they were created from, regardless to the finetuning they went through.
+This might arise from the low distances moved from the initialization, pretraining changes the model's weights much more than finetuning.
+Therefore, since we start from different pretrained models, the resulted finetuned models are more similar to the pretrained model they started from.

-As the results on both pre-trained models are comparable, we deduce that there is not one unique basin or region for each ability, but many.
+As the results on both pretrained models are comparable, we deduce that there is not one unique basin or region for each ability, but many.
 However, around a starting point it seems there are distinct regions within reach.